One of the oldest yet most reliable methods of removing paint is through the use of a paint scraper.

-This is a heavy-duty scraper designed to be flat, sharp, and easy to use.
+There is also a heavy-duty 3-inch paint scraper designed to be flat, sharp, and easy to use.

-This type of scraper uses replaceable blades that can perform different tasks.
+This type of scraper uses replaceable carbide blades that can perform different tasks.

-For example, razor-blade scrapers are ideal for removing paint and other items that are stuck on materials.
+For example, razor-blade scrapers are ideal for removing paint and other items stuck on materials.

-Some will use metal blades while others will use plastic for delicate surfaces.
+Some use metal blades, while others use plastic for delicate surfaces.

-Plus, if you want to apply or remove stickers and decals without damaging the surface, the blade scraper is ideal.
+Plus, the blade scraper is ideal if you want to apply or remove stickers and decals without damaging the wall surface.

-They are not very versatile, but they work quite well when facing difficulty to remove paint or several layers of paint that requires the surface to be broken up.
+They are not very versatile, but they work quite well when facing difficulty removing paint or several layers of paint that require the surface to be broken up.

 You’ll see several different designations for this type of paint scraper as they can perform different tasks.

-You can use this painter’s tool to scrape paint, spread wood filler, open paint cans, clean rollers, chisel wood, and more.
+You can use these painter’s tools to scrape paint from walls, spread wood filler, open paint cans, clean rollers, chisel wood, and more.

 A good putty knife can also be a good paint scraper, particularly the blunt end.

 The other end is well suited for applying wood filler or joint compound – usually, it’s what the tool is made for.